ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 SPLITS_PANEL.parent.height = SPLITS_PANEL.parent.height + (#children * 42)
 ```

-Finally we need to handle dynamically adding the split entries to the UI.
+Finally you need to handle dynamically adding the split entries to the UI.
 Add the above code to the bottom of the script.

 ```lua linenums="1"
 local children = SPLIT_TRIGGERS:GetChildren()
 ```

-We store a reference to all the split triggers so we can loop through them.
-This way we know how many entries we need to add to the UI and what to set the text too.
+You can store a reference to all the split triggers so you can loop through them.
+This way you know how many entries you need to add to the UI and what to set the text too.

 ```lua linenums="1"
 children[#children + 1] = FINISH_TRIGGER
 ```

-We need to add the finish trigger to the list of children otherwise the final split will not trigger.
-We can do this by getting the total number of children using `#children` and adding `1` to the count.
+You need to add the finish trigger to the list of children otherwise the final split will not trigger.
+You can do this by getting the total number of children using `#children` and adding `1` to the count.
 This allows us to append a new entry to the `children` array.

 ```lua linenums="1"
 local entry = World.SpawnAsset(SPLIT_ENTRY, {